-In the talk, she touched on the prejudices and assumptions that come with being exposed to only one side of a story.
-She narrated some personal experience examples like the fact that while growing up, she only had access to British and American children books, which affected the view she had of books.
+In the talk, she touched on prejudices and assumptions that come with being exposed to only side of a story.
+She narrated some personal experiences such as that while growing up, she only had access to British and American children books, which affected the view she had of books.

-In the social media era, the single story has become more of a danger because everyone is a gatekeeper of information and everyone can disseminate information.
+In the digital era, the single story has become more of a danger because everyone is a gatekeeper of information and everyone can disseminate information.
 We digest one-sided bits of information and make important conclusions and pertinent decisions without getting the full story.
-We make assumptions about people, be it good or bad assumptions, with a single angle of information.
+We make assumptions about people; be it good or bad assumptions with a single angle of information.

-What is worse is we take the information we like, that aligns with our opinions and prejudices, from the people we like and support without verifying other sides of the story.
+What is worse is we take the information we like, from the people we like and support and that aligns with our opinions and prejudices without verifying other sides of the story.

-How many times do we question the single story?
-How many time do we look for the evidence that is out there; the other side of the story?
+How many times in life do we question a single story?
+How many times do we look for the evidence that is out there; the other side of the story?
 How many single-story opinions and conclusions have we made?
-How many mistakes could we avoid if we reject the single story?
+How many mistakes could we avoid if we rejected a single story?
 How many important decisions have we made or compromised because of a single story?

-Beware of the danger of the single story.
+Beware of the danger of a single story in the New Year.